 Impact.
 The Scottish Government published its response on 16 December 2021, which addressed all 81 recommendations made by the Assembly.

 Evaluation.
-An extensive evaluation led by university and government researchers included in budget of Assembly.
-Research data briefings for weekends 1, 4 and 7 are published on the assembly website.
-Final research report to be published in 2022.
+An extensive evaluation led by government and university researchers included in budget of Assembly.
+Scotland’s Climate Assembly Research Report: Process, Impact and Assembly Member Experience published in March 2022.

 Budget.
 The full cost of the Assembly was covered by Scottish Government.
 An indicative budget of £1.4 million was set; full details of final spend are yet to be released.

 Further resources.
 Video of KNOCA’s learning call on Scotland’s Climate Assembly

 Purpose.
 To inform parliamentary scrutiny of government policy.